ianrastall/text-utils/books/ada/book-ada-03.md

 Arr(11) := 5;
 ```

-This code will raise a `CONSTRAINT_ERROR` at runtime because the index 11 is
+This code will raise `Constraint_Error` at runtime—or be rejected during
-out of bounds.
-The correct code is:
+compilation on some toolchains—because the index 11 is out of bounds.
+The
+correct code is:

 ```ada
 type Array_Type is array (1..10) of Integer;